Seeking car insurance for your sassy 60s?

 |Age Group||Avg.
 Annual Premium|

 With all other elements constant, retiring doesn’t affect your car insurance, as “employment status” isn’t a factor in your rate.
-If you are able to retire one day, your car insurance will not immediately spike or decrease the next.
-That being said, the age of retirement marks a shift in personal interests or hobbies, backed by the financial ability to accomplish such lifelong dreams, such as owning an RV.
+If you are able to retire one day, your car insurance will not immediately spike or decrease the next day.
+That being said, the age of retirement marks a shift in your lifestyle.
+You're no longer working a 40-hour week and your time can be spent with other activities.
+Let's explore how your change in lifestyle can impact your auto insurance.
+Starting first with exploring other lines of insurance.

 If an RV isn’t in your wheelhouse but you still want to downsize, you might consider the convenience of a condo.
 A condo, quite simply, is a combination of a renters and homeowners policy.
 It protects everything within your unit and provides you liability coverage, but leaves the outside area to the condo association to insure.
 Just like when you had a house, your condo and car insurance offer you the same (although, the amount varies) multi-policy discount.
 Check here for more insurance on condo insurance.

 Unless you have a small canoe, most boats will require and an additional line of insurance.
 Like your RV, your boat falls into the bucket of a "specialty line policy".
-Your body policy is broken down much like your car and homeowners policy and is discussed more in length here.
+Your body policy is broken down much like your car and homeowners policy and is discussed more in length with our boat insurance page.
 If you own a boat and a car, insuring them with the same company is a great way to save some bucks.

 In addition to adding other lines of insurance, your 60s bring new forms of discounts for your auto insurance.
 Starting with what’s called a "mature driver training course" discount, this discount is pretty straight forward.
 Those who are older than 55-year-olds are eligible for state-approved, senior driving courses which cover topics ranging from safe driving strategies to the new use of technology while driving.
 While you can access these courses through AARP, AAA, and the National Safety Council, you should consult with your current insurance company prior to signing up to see if they offer the discount.